RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

       request: "90s"
 ```

-The namespace runs default-deny for ingress and egress, with explicit allowances for the gateway, Prometheus scraping on the three metrics ports, and the specific namespaces that post webhooks in-cluster.
+The namespace declares default-deny ingress and egress, but an `allow-all-egress` policy currently reopens egress for every pod.
+Ingress allowances cover the cluster ingress path, Prometheus scraping on the three metrics ports, and the specific namespaces that post webhooks in-cluster.

 --------------------------------------------------------

 # Encrypted Webhooks

-This is where a naive design fails, and the failure is subtle enough to be worth describing.

-A webhook is an unauthenticated-by-default HTTP POST carrying JSON.
-A Matrix room with end-to-end encryption enabled accepts only Megolm-encrypted events.
-Nothing in the webhook protocol knows how to produce one.
-The gap between "a media service posted JSON" and "an encrypted event appears in the room" has to be closed by a process that is itself a Matrix client, holds device keys, and participates in the room's key-sharing.
+The tidy abstraction ends at the webhook boundary.
+A webhook is an HTTP POST request containing JSON and, by default, has no authentication.
+A Matrix room configured for end-to-end encryption expects room messages as Megolm-encrypted events, and the webhook protocol knows nothing about producing one.
+Between those states, a process must act as a Matrix client, hold device keys, and participate in the room's key-sharing; it receives the payload, composes the event, and performs the encryption.

-My original solution was the `matrix-encrypted-webhooks` container, paired with Maubot for the polling integrations — that is the arrangement described in the 2023 post.
+My original solution was the `matrix-encrypted-webhooks` container, paired with Maubot for the polling integrations; that is the arrangement described in the 2023 post.
 It worked, but it was a single-purpose service with no provisioning story; every new webhook meant editing a config file on a volume and restarting the pod.

 That role now belongs to [Hookshot](https://github.com/matrix-org/matrix-hookshot), which registers with Synapse as an *appservice*.
 An appservice is a first-class server-side integration with its own namespace of users and a shared registration token, and Hookshot maintains its own Olm/Megolm crypto store, which allows it to encrypt into rooms as a real device: